IyanuSh/Python-Project/README.md

 Project Title
 -----------------

-Text Analysis of Charles Dickens’ Oliver Twist using Natural Language Tool Kit and Sentiment Analysis using TextBlob
+Text Analysis and Sentiment Analysis of Charles Dickens’ Oliver Twist using Natural Language Tool Kit and TextBlob

 Table of Contents
 -----------------